mikey1384/twinkle-vite/src/containers/Management/Tools/SUBTITLE_GENERATION_PROCESS.md

   - Memory-efficient processing using streams and buffers
   - Parallel processing where possible
   - Automatic cleanup to prevent server storage issues

+## Video-Subtitle Merging Process

+The system provides a sophisticated solution for permanently embedding subtitles into video files using FFmpeg.

+### 1. User Interface

+- **Merge Button**

+  - Located in the subtitle editor's action bar
+  - Only enabled when both video and subtitles are loaded
+  - Initiates the merging process with a single click

+- **Default Subtitle Settings**
+  - Font size: 20px
+  - Text color: White (#FFFFFF)
+  - Outline color: Black with 33% opacity
+  - Background color: Black with 33% opacity
+  - Border style: Opaque box
+  - Vertical margin: 5 pixels
+  - Alignment: Bottom center

+### 2. Technical Process Flow

+- **File Preparation**

+  - Video file is converted to base64 format
+  - SRT content is validated and formatted
+  - Both are sent to the server in a single request

+- **Server-Side Processing**

+  - Files are saved to temporary storage in the OS temp directory
+  - FFmpeg command is constructed with customized subtitle styling
+  - The following FFmpeg parameters are used:
+    ```
+    ffmpeg -i video.mp4 \
+      -vf "subtitles=subtitles.srt:force_style='\
+      Fontsize=20,\
+      PrimaryColour=&H00FFFFFF,\
+      OutlineColour=&H33000000,\
+      BackColour=&H33000000,\
+      BorderStyle=3,\
+      Outline=1,\
+      Shadow=0,\
+      MarginV=5,\
+      Alignment=2'" \
+      -c:a copy output.mp4
+    ```
+  - Progress is monitored in real-time by parsing FFmpeg output
+  - Updates are sent to the client via WebSocket events
+  - The Management context tracks and displays progress to the user

+- **Subtitle Styling**

+  - Font size: 20 (configurable)
+  - Text color: White (configurable)
+  - Outline color: Black with 33% opacity (configurable)
+  - Background color: Black with 33% opacity (configurable)
+  - Border style: 3 (Opaque box)
+  - Outline width: 1 pixel
+  - Shadow: Disabled
+  - Vertical margin: 5 pixels
+  - Alignment: 2 (Bottom center)

+- **Video Encoding**
+  - Video codec: Same as source (copy)
+  - Audio codec: Same as source (copy)
+  - Container format: MP4
+  - Metadata is preserved from the original file

+### 3. Completion and Delivery

+- **Result Handling**

+  - Completed video is stored temporarily on the server
+  - A unique URL is generated for the file
+  - The client fetches the file using this URL
+  - Browser creates a Blob from the response
+  - Download dialog appears automatically
+  - User can save the file with embedded subtitles

+- **Cleanup**
+  - Temporary files are automatically deleted after 1 hour
+  - Input files (video and SRT) are deleted immediately after processing
+  - A scheduled task runs hourly to clean up any expired files
+  - Client-side resources are freed
+  - Progress UI is hidden after a short delay

+### 4. Error Handling

+- **Robust Recovery**

+  - Detailed error messages for troubleshooting
+  - Socket events communicate errors to the client
+  - Management context displays error messages to the user
+  - Graceful failure with user-friendly messages

+- **Validation Checks**
+  - Ensures video and subtitle files are compatible
+  - Verifies FFmpeg processing completed successfully
+  - Confirms output file integrity before delivery

 ## Instructions for AI Agents